asagrekin/GamesInOne/reports/Week7Report.md

-# Weekly status reports (Week 6)
+# Weekly status reports (Week 7)
 #
 ## Team Report
 ### Backend:
-Last Week's Goal: Functioning interaction with the front end.
-Displaying, filtering, and sorting games based on user inputs.

-Progress: We now have a functioning interaction with the front end.
-We've also began next week's task of setting up proper unit testing for each component.

-High Level Goal: Add unit testing to all elements.
+Last Week's Goal: Add unit testing to all elements.
 Fix any issues that arise with the back end when testing.

+Progress: We now have new unit testing for all elements.
+This new testing has shed light on some errors with existing methods which we have fixed.

+High Level Goal: Make changes based on Alpha Release feedback.

 ### Frontend:
 Last Week's Goal: Create connection with the back end, create file explorer for the add game screen.